awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

 Lightweight IP\.
 Symmetric multiprocessing \(SMP\)\.

+## Prerequisites<a name="setup-espressif-prereqs"></a>

+Before you get started with Amazon FreeRTOS on your Espressif board, you need to set up your AWS account and permissions\.

+To create an AWS account, see [Create and Activate an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)\.

+To add an IAM user to your AWS account, see [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.
+To grant your IAM user account access to AWS IoT and Amazon FreeRTOS, attach the following IAM policies to your IAM user account:
++ `AmazonFreeRTOSFullAccess`
++ `AWSIoTFullAccess`

+**To attach the AmazonFreeRTOSFullAccess policy to your IAM user**

+1. Browse to the [IAM console](https://console.aws.amazon.com/iam/home), and from the navigation pane, choose ** Users**\.

+1. Enter your user name in the search text box, and then choose it from the list\.

+1. Choose **Add permissions**\.

+1. Choose **Attach existing policies directly**\.

+1. In the search box, enter **AmazonFreeRTOSFullAccess**, choose it from the list, and then choose **Next: Review**\.

+1. Choose **Add permissions**\.

+**To attach the AWSIoTFullAccess policy to your IAM user**

+1. Browse to the [IAM console](https://console.aws.amazon.com/iam/home), and from the navigation pane, choose ** Users**\.

+1. Enter your user name in the search text box, and then choose it from the list\.

+1. Choose **Add permissions**\.

+1. Choose **Attach existing policies directly**\.

+1. In the search box, enter **AWSIoTFullAccess**, choose it from the list, and then choose **Next: Review**\.

+1. Choose **Add permissions**\.

+For more information about IAM and user accounts, see [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.

+For more information about policies, see [IAM Permissions and Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_access-management.html)\.

 ## Setting Up the Espressif Hardware<a name="setup-hw-espressif"></a>

 See the [ESP32\-DevKitC Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/get-started-devkitc.html) for information about setting up the ESP32\-DevKitC development board hardware\.